Retailers: are you prepared for the next big event?

 Keep your existing agents happy

-Did your call center agents experience fatigue and burnout during the peak season?
-Understaffed call centers cause workers to have overtime and work longer hours.
+Did your contact center agents experience fatigue and burnout during the peak season?
+Understaffed contact centers cause workers to have overtime and work longer hours.
 Sprinkle in high call volumes, long hold times and disgruntled customers, and you have the recipe for a stressed-out team.
 Happy agents typically mean happier customers, so proper workforce management is a win-win for both your business and your agents.

 During peak times, complement existing agents with the virtual workforce.
 Flexible agents manage increased call volume so existing resources can be allocated to other areas or channels.